ChRe777/CleanCode/README.md

 Some my work in the branch for money and not called to ne in that job.
 So it is hard for them and they are always struggeling.

+If you have 5 programmer and give them the same requirements for a simple task you get probably the 5 different solutions.
+Even when you have the same language used and the same enviroment.

+I compare it with "pitching" english.
+Every group create his own slang to communicate.
+But if you have a single programmer that has his own slang, it is later hard to grow up with new people because they are not used of this programming slang.

+That why he a standards in language and we should also have standard in programming.
+Not only how to write functions but also how to right and design an application in general.

 ## Personal Notes